Respectability politics: Marriage equality

 An example of respectability politics used by the LGBT community in the United States was the 2015 Obergefell v.
 Hodges Supreme Court ruling that legalized same-sex marriage.
-Much of the mainstream argument to include the LGBT community in a heteronormative institution like marriage was that the inclusion of LGBT people in marriage would not challenge or change traditional marriage values, like monogamy.
-In order to benefit from marriage as an institution, the LGBT community argued that their relationships were much akin and perpetuated the same values as heterosexual communities.
+Much of the mainstream argument to include the LGBT community in a heteronormative institution like marriage was that the inclusion of LGBT people in marriage would not challenge nor change traditional marriage values, like monogamy.
+In order to benefit from marriage as an institution, the LGBT community argued that their relationships were much akin and perpetuated the same values as heterosexual relationships.

+LGB Separatism

+The "LGB drop the T" movement is a separatist intra-community movement coined in 2015 to disassociate transgender people from the LGBT community and encourage LGBT organizations to revoke their support of the transgender community.
+It has been widely condemned by many LGBT groups as transphobic.
+This rejection is an example of cisgender LGB people attempting to form splintering identities that are more socially acceptable, at the expense of marginalizing the vilified "other."
+Some other organizations, with a similar aim of denouncing the transgender community in order to appear more respectable, include trans-exclusionary radical feminists and the LGB Alliance.

 Women

-In the United States, there are gendered inequalities that define respectable behaviour for both men and women.
-Historically, women's respectability has been defined by certain attributes that, when subscribed to and followed, lead to certain rights and benefits such as reduced femicide (honor-killing) rates, whereas men’s responsibilities to respectability are often ignored to the point of nonexistence.
-Some of the most consistent adjectives used to describe women's respectability are "neat, simple, quiet, (and) modest".
-Women's respectability politics differ from LGBT and black respectability politics because in order to be respectable, women must abide by stereotypes of femininity, while LGBT and black respectability is founded in them not abiding by the stereotypes associated with their own groups.
-Modern respectability politics for women are also further complicated because of inconsistent societal pressures for women in regards to sexuality.
-According to Lara Karaian, a professor from Carleton University, women receive inconsistent messages about what is respectable sexual behaviour, which leads to sexual victimization and slut-shaming (most often for young girls).
+In the United States, there are gender inequalities that define respectable behaviour for both men and women.
+Historically, women's respectability has been defined by certain feminine attributes that, when followed, lead to certain rights and benefits such as reduced femicide rates, whereas men’s responsibilities to respectability are often ignored to the point of nonexistence.
+Women's respectability politics is founded on women abiding by stereotypes of femininity.
+This makes it fundamentally different to LGBT and Black respectability politics, whose respectabilities are established by them not abiding by the stereotypes within their own groups.

+Modern respectability politics for women are further complicated by inconsistent societal pressures for women, in regards to sexuality.
+According to Lara Karaian, a professor from Carleton University, women receive mixed messages about what is respectable sexual behaviour, which leads to sexual victimization and slut-shaming, most often for young girls.